 Security 101 : The user should be able to authenticate

-Security needs to be appropriate for the value of the asset it protects.
+Security needs to be appropriate to the value of the asset it protects.

 Published: Sat, Mar 15th 2008